NCAR/AVAPS-adi-hdl/docs/library/i3c_controller/interface.rst

    the procedure.

 Bits not presented in the tables are assumed 0.
-When Value is filled, it means it is is the required constant value for this transfer.
+When Value is filled, it means it is the required constant value for this transfer.

 +------------------------------------------------------------------------------+